 New Zealand First says today’s release of National Standards data should come with a warning label for parents that the information is “completely useless”.

-New Zealand First says the Government’s decision to become involved in feeding children at school should come with an apology to principals who’ve been dealing with children battling to reach their
+New Zealand First says the Government’s decision to become involved in feeding children at school should come with an apology to principals who’ve been dealing with children battling to reach their potential because they’ve come to school hungry.

 New Zealand First says the Government is a slow learner when it comes to consulting the education sector.